is6481/lab2/README.md

 For the strategic objective of **increasing monthly per-customer revenue**, provide a written description of the following.

--   One or two initiatives you plan on executing to meet the objectives.
+-   One or two initiatives (or programs) you plan on executing to meet the objectives.
 -   For each initiative list the following.
-    -   Three or four metrics that will measure the effectiveness of the initiatives.
+    -   Two to four metrics that will measure the effectiveness of the initiatives.
 (At least one needs to be **per-customer revenue**)
     -   Create targets for each metric.
 -   Look through the list of tables and think through how they might